-Former mortgage lender Countrywide Financial is mailing out checks to 2,700 borrowers as part of a settlement with Florida homeowners, according to Attorney General Bill McCollum.
+Former mortgage lender Countrywide Financial is mailing out checks to 2,700 borrowers as part of a settlement with Florida homeowners, according to a press release from Attorney General Bill McCollum.

-In July 2008, McCollum’s office filed a lawsuit against the Calabasas, CA-based lender for what it called deceptive and unfair trade practices, namely putting borrowers into mortgages they couldn’t afford with misleading mortgage rates and penalties.
+In July 2008, McCollum’s office filed a lawsuit against the Calabasas, CA-based home loan lender for what it called deceptive and unfair trade practices, namely putting borrowers into mortgages they couldn’t afford with misleading mortgage rates and prepayment penalties.

 More than $16.9 million in so-called relief payments will be distributed this week, with each check written for over $6,000.

 The big question is how many of the affected homeowners actually still own their homes (or are at least current on the mortgage payments), given the fact they’re located in foreclosure-riddled Florida.